Look development, lighting and texturing on Spider-Man: Into the Spider-Verse

 Given the unique vision for the film, it’s no surprise that lookdev sups like Bret St. Clair spent a lot of their time problem solving, as he explains: “There was this understanding that I was going to be involved in addressing challenges.

-SPI used Katana (software they originally developed and have long used) and Arnold as their primary lighting and rendering tools for the project.
+SPI used Katana (software that the studio originally developed and have long used) and Arnold as their primary lighting and rendering tools for the project.

-Using Katana, Bret spent a huge amount of his time mocking up networks to generate custom passes for the idiosyncratic looks they were reaching for:
+Using Katana, Bret spent a huge amount of his time mocking up networks to generate custom passes for the idiosyncratic looks they were reaching for.
+He explains:

 “Katana was really useful when we needed to test ideas.
 And on this show, we needed to test every idea.
 We didn’t want to leave a stone unturned.
 One night I literally ran 480 concurrent tests exploring every possible combination of shader settings for our invisibility effect.

 "I know that sounds a bit extreme.
 The problem was that the effect had to ripple and yet feel like invisibility (as opposed to say refraction, or cut paper fluttering), it had to have depth and yet the effect had to somehow convey something that told you it was rooted in our graphic style and related to Miles specifically.

 "And then there were the story requirements.
 There was this question of whether the effect should break his contours.
 The question of how these dots generate themselves.
 Of what they do to the surrounding texture — push?
 Pull?
 Absorb?

 "There was dot scale.
 Density.
 There was the animation of the reveal.
 The whole effect was animated in the shader.
 There were quite a few ideas to boil down into shader parameters, and certainly it was nothing I expected to get right without understanding how this shader was going to animate.

 "But the style was always adding this extra dimension of complexity when resolving any look, and our directors wanted to get it just right.